octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 > - ligo compilation

-A Michelson smart contract defines three pieces of informations:
+A Michelson smart contract defines three pieces of information:
 1. **parameter**: possible invocations of the smart contract
 2. **storage**: persistent data structure, on-chain.
-   It can be read by everyone, but can only be changed by the contract itself.
+   This can be read by everyone, but can only be changed by the contract itself.
 3. **code**: a sequence of instructions to be executed when invoking a smart contract

 These three pieces of information must also be defined in the Ligo code.

 The first step is to create a .ligo file.
-Let's create a file called raffle.ligo, which would compile a 'minimum' but viable contract.
+Let's create a file called raffle.ligo, which will compile a 'minimum' but viable contract.

 ## LIGO concepts used in this part

 ## Types
 LIGO is strongly and statically typed.
 This means that the compiler checks how a contract processes data, ensuring that each function's expectations are met.
-If it passes the test, the contract will not fail at run-time due to some inconsistent assumptions on data.
+If it passes the test, the contract will not fail at run-time due to some inconsistent assumptions on the data.
 This is called type checking.

 LIGO types are built on top of Michelson's type system.